 After You Register

-Once you have been referred to the program, a trained mental health professional will do an assessment and offer the right support to meet your needs.
+Once you have registered or been referred to the program, a trained mental health professional will do an assessment and offer the right support to meet your needs.
 If you participate, you will need to attend sessions and complete readings or homework between sessions.
 The amount of time that will take is different for each person because it depends on the service.

 Your coach or therapist will monitor your progress and make changes as needed to make sure the service meets your needs.